yhassan-git-real/EmailManagement/docs/FRONTEND_SETUP.md

 The EmailManagement frontend provides a modern, responsive user interface for:
 - Database connection interface
-- Email status dashboard
+- Interactive email status dashboard with analytics
-- Email records management
+- Email records management with filtering and sorting
-- Email automation configuration
+- Email automation configuration with scheduling
-- Template management
+- Template management and preview
+- Google Drive integration for large attachments
+- Performance monitoring and metrics visualization

 ## Prerequisites